Leprechaun: Back 2 tha Hood

-Leprechaun: Back 2 tha Hood (also known as Leprechaun 6) is a 2003 American slasher film written and directed by Steven Ayromlooi, and a standalone sequel to Leprechaun in the Hood (2000).
-It is the sixth installment of the Leprechaun series, and as of 2023, it is the last entry to star Warwick Davis in the title role.
-The film has a villainous leprechaun rampaging through an urban area and killing anyone in his path while looking for his gold, which was stolen by a group of youths who are using it to fulfill their wildest dreams.
+Leprechaun: Back 2 tha Hood (also known as Leprechaun 6) is a 2003 American black comedy-horror film written and directed by Steven Ayromlooi, and a standalone sequel to Leprechaun in the Hood (2000) with no returning characters or references made to that film.
+It is the sixth installment of the Leprechaun series, and the last entry to star Warwick Davis in the title role.
+The film has the villainous leprechaun rampaging through an urban area and killing anyone in his path while looking for his gold, which was stolen by a group of youths who are using it to fulfill their wildest dreams.
 It is the first film in the series to be released by Lionsgate.

 Plot

-An animated prologue reveals the origins of Leprechauns, summoned by an ancient king to protect his gold.
-After the king's death, the Leprechauns returned to their places of origin, all except one (Warwick Davis), who became corrupted through the ages and obsessed with the gold he still guarded.
-In the present, Los Angeles pastor Father Jacob (Willie C. Carpenter) finds the gold and intends to use it to finance the building of a youth center.
+In ancient times, many Leprechauns are summoned by an ancient king to protect his gold.
+After the king's death, the Leprechauns return to their places of origin, all except one, who becomes corrupted through the ages and obsessed with the gold he still guarded.

+In the present, Los Angeles pastor Father Jacob finds the gold and intends to use it to finance the building of a youth center.
 After a struggle, Jacob banishes the Leprechaun by splashing him with holy water laced with four-leafed clovers, summoning demonic hands to drag him underground, but dies of his injuries.

-One year later, friends Emily Woodrow (Tangi Miller) and Lisa Duncan (Sherrie Jackson) have their fortune told by the clairvoyant Esmeralda (Donzaleigh Abernathy), who warns they will soon attain great wealth, but it must be denied as it will come at a great price and summon a terrible evil.
-At a barbecue at the abandoned youth center site with Lisa, stoner friend Jamie Davis (Page Kennedy) and ex-boyfriend-turned-drug dealer Rory Jackson (Laz Alonso), Emily falls through a hole and discovers the Leprechaun's gold, hidden by Father Jacob.
+One year later, friends Emily Woodrow and Lisa Duncan have their fortune told by clairvoyant Esmeralda who warns they will soon attain great wealth, but it must be denied as it will come at a great price and summon a terrible evil.
+At a barbecue at the abandoned youth center site with Lisa, stoner friend Jamie Davis and ex-boyfriend-turned-drug dealer Rory Jackson, Emily falls through a hole and discovers the Leprechaun's gold, hidden by Father Jacob.

 Splitting the treasure, the four friends use the gold to fulfill their fantasies, unaware they have released the Leprechaun.
 He stalks the group, impaling a guest at Jamie's party with a bong and retrieving one of his coins, prompting the police to arrest Jamie.
 At the beauty salon where Emily works, the Leprechaun kills a regular customer, Doria, on the massage table and attacks Emily.
 She escapes, warning Rory and the recently released Jamie, and they rush to find Lisa.
 In her home, Lisa is killed when the Leprechaun claws her in the stomach, and her friends find her body.